KatherineMichel/church-website-and-marketing-on-a-budget/design_sprint.md

 ### "How might we"

-Members of the NOW (Nurture, Outreach, Witness) Committee would begin to collaborate on a new church marketing plan.
+Members of the Nurture, Outreach, Witness (NOW) Committee would begin to collaborate on a new church marketing plan.

-See [Advanced Marketing Options](advanced_marketing_options.md) for the guidance and list of "Tactics" by cost taken from the United Methodist [Marketing Plan Audit Implementation Step](http://s3.amazonaws.com/Website_Properties_UGC/market-your-church/documents/STEP_4_IMPLEMENTATION_HOMEWORK.PDF) that I provided to the NOW Committee.
+See [Advanced Marketing Options](advanced_marketing_options.md) for the guidance and list of "[Tactics](http://s3.amazonaws.com/Website_Properties_UGC/market-your-church/documents/STEP_4_IMPLEMENTATION_HOMEWORK.PDF)" that I provided to the Nurture, Outreach, Witness (NOW) Committee.

 ### Lightening Demos